[Click this link to Biblegateway.com for Bible in new window/tab]

-The most obvious and easiest spiritual roots of disease to identify are the multiple sexually-related sins which can produce the numerous sexually transmitted diseases (STDs).
+The most obvious behavioral/sinful roots of disease to identify are the multiple sexually-related sins which can produce the numerous sexually transmitted diseases (STDs).
 STDs are spread directly from sinner to sinner by infectious organisms as the sin transpires.
 STDs can result from a single occurrence (versus longstanding repetitions of sin as occurs with chronic diseases), but some of them, like HPV-related cervical cancer, take time to develop.

 Other obvious sin-disease cause-and-effect relationships include (1) alcohol abuse and its varied acute and chronic illnesses such as “hangovers,” esophageal varices, and cirrhosis, (2) smoking and its numerous chronic diseases, including emphysema, chronic bronchitis, and cancer of the lung and upper respiratory tract, and (3) gluttony and the multiple diseases associated with obesity, such as type II diabetes mellitus, degenerative joint disease, and cancer of the colon, prostate, and breast.
-(Understand that, with the exception of hangovers, none of these diseases are exclusive to any of these particular spiritual conditions).
+(Understand that, with the exception of hangovers, none of these diseases are exclusive to any of these particular behavioral conditions).

 Venturing a little further now, consider the universal sin of fear.
 Please cover the remainder of this page after this paragraph, and discern what physical and psychiatric diseases might be manifest over time by longstanding fear.